idesign0/Modern-Robotics/README.md

 ### 1️⃣ **Modern Robotics, Course 1: Foundations of Robot Motion**
 - Implemented forward and inverse kinematics for serial manipulators.
-- Developed a Python-based simulator for computing transformations and Jacobians.
+- Developed MATLAB scripts for computing transformations and Jacobians.

 ### 2️⃣ **Modern Robotics, Course 2: Robot Kinematics**
 - Derived and implemented **product of exponentials (PoE)** formulation for kinematic analysis.